nexmo-community/transcribe-comprehend-client/README.md

 ```

 On your Heroku dashboard where your application page is shown, click on `Open App` button, that hostname is the one to be used under your corresponding [Vonage Voice API application Capabilities](https://dashboard.nexmo.com/applications) (click on your application, then [Edit]).

-### 1-click Heroku deployment

-Click the 'Deploy to Heroku' button at the top of this page, and follow the instructions to enter your Heroku application name and the 5 parameter values.

-On your Heroku dashboard where your application page is shown, click on `Open App` button, that hostname is the one to be used under your corresponding [Vonage Voice API application Capabilities](https://dashboard.nexmo.com/applications) (click on your application, then [Edit]).